Timeline of the Tigray war (July 2021–November 2022): 12–13 July

 The TDF offensive started on 12 July 2021 resulted in Tigrayan forces capturing southern Tigray, including the towns of Alamata and Korem.
 The TDF subsequently crossed the Tekezé River and advanced westward, capturing the town of Mai Tsebri and prompting Amhara officials to call on its militias to arm themselves and mobilize.

 17 July

 The TDF says it released about 1,000 captured Ethiopian soldiers at the Amhara-Tigray border.

 19 July

 A 10 vehicle convoy of the World Food Programme was attacked in the city of Semera in Afar region.

 20 July

 After controlling Kobo in the Amhara Region, the TDF did not harm the civilian population.

 Regional forces from Oromia, Sidama, Somalia, and the Southern Nations, Nationalities and Peoples are mobilizing to support the ENDF in and around Tigray.

 The TDF launched an invasion on Afar Region making gains and repelling an allied counterattack on the TDF lines reportedly capturing vehicles and equipment.

 22 July

 The Afar regional government claims that 20 civilians were killed and 70,000 civilians displaced in clashes between the TDF and an alliance of ENDF and regional forces in Afar.

+August 2021

+10 August

+Abiy calls on civilians to join the army amid a continuing conflict.

+13 August

+Joe Biden sends a special envoy to Ethiopia to de-escalate the conflict.

+26 August

+EHRC reports that over 210 are killed in ethnic violence in Oromia.

+27 August

+The UN chief warns of a “humanitarian catastrophe” as war spreads beyond Tigray.